How to get your license: Taxis and For Hire

 Olympia, WA 98507-9034

 - When your paperwork is received and correct, we’ll mail your vehicle certificates to the address on your business license.
 This takes about 3 weeks.

-Note: Remember to enclose all necessary documents and fees with your application.
-Contact our office, in writing, if your address changes.
+Note: Remember to contact our office, in writing, if your address changes.